bestdev111/help/serverless/README.md

 Now test this function locally.

 ```
-sls invoke -f hello --path mocks/hello.json
+sls invoke local -f hello --path mocks/hello.json
 ```

-Now update the service in AWS with these changes (below is how you can deploy a single function rather than the entire stack):
+If the function is working, go ahead and update the service in AWS with these changes (below is how you can deploy a single function rather than the entire stack):

 ```
 sls deploy -f hello